sensu/sensu-docs/content/sensu-go/5.16/guides/send-slack-alerts.md

 ## Next steps

-Now that you know how to apply a handler to a check and take action on events, read the [handlers reference][8] for in-depth handler documentation.
-Or, check out the [Reduce alert fatigue][9] guide.
+Now that you know how to apply a handler to a check and take action on events, read the [handlers reference][8] for in-depth handler documentation and check out the [Reduce alert fatigue][9] guide.

 [1]: ../../reference/events/
 [2]: ../monitor-server-resources/